ILP Modulo Theories

-The theorem above implies that the combination of $T_1 = \Z$ and another stably infinite theory is decidable: we can pick an arrangement over the variables shared by the two sets of literals non-deterministically and perform two $T_i$-satisfiability checks.
-We show how \bct{} can meet the hypotheses of the theorem to ensure completeness.
+Decidability for the combination of $T_1 = \Z$ and another stably-infinite theory follows trivially, as we can pick an arrangement over the variables shared by the two sets of literals non-deterministically and perform two $T_i$-satisfiability checks.

-\begin{theorem}[Completeness] \bct{} provides a complete optimization procedure for the ILP Modulo $T$ problem, where $T$ is a decidable stably infinite theory. \end{theorem} \begin{proof}[Proof Sketch] Let $\mathcal{C}, I, O$ be an ILP Modulo $T$ instance.
+\begin{theorem}[Completeness] \bct{} provides a complete optimization procedure for the ILP Modulo $T$ problem, where $T$ is a decidable stably-infinite theory. \end{theorem} \begin{proof}[Sketch] Let $\mathcal{C}, I, O$ be an ILP Modulo $T$ instance.
 Assume that